 Hypo unawareness-this happens when someone has had so many hypos that their body no longer thinks it is unusual and forgets to warn them when their blood glucose levels drop below 4 mmol/L. This means they can have a blood glucose level of 2 or less in some cases, and yet feel absolutely normal.
 This puts them at extreme risk of going unconscious without warning.
 They can partially reverse this condition by keeping their blood glucose levels a little higher with NO hypos for a number of weeks or months.
-This helps 'reset' their body warning system so that they start experiencing symptoms of hypoglycaemia when their blood glucose levels fall below 4mmols/L. A more scientific explanation can be found in the page about hypo unawareness.
+This helps 'reset' their body warning system so that they start experiencing symptoms of hypos when their blood glucose levels fall below 4mmols/L.